CrypTools/ATBASHCipher/README.md

 ## Weaknesses

-- As

-- We can also use

-Image centered :
+- As the cipher doesn't use any key and the encryption algorithm is known to all, if the attacker knows that the message has been encrypted using ATBASH, he can simply break the message.

+- We can also use **frequency analysis** to decrypt the message as each letter is encrypted with the same algorithm and the most common letters in english are :

 <p align="center">
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d5/English_letter_frequency_%28alphabetic%29.svg/340px-English_letter_frequency_%28alphabetic%29.svg.png">
 </p>

-- Other possibilities include

-- Knowing

 ## Example

-(Write all steps)

--
--
--
--
+### Encrypting

+### Decrypting